 Unused sick leave is not paid to employees due to resignation or involuntary termination.
+Employees who separate from service and are re-employed will not have forfeited sick leave hours reinstated.
 Payment for unused sick leave occurs only at an employee's retirement, based on years of service and amount accrued, as indicated:

+Sick Leave Payment Due to Retirement

 Years of Service Leave Balance (in hours) Hours Paid

 8 or more 800 240

 15 or more 1000 360

 25 or more 1200 480